Codeception/codeception.github.com/docs/06-UnitTesting2.markdown

 Only the objects defined by one of those methods can be turned into mocks.
 For stubs that won't become mocks, haveFakeClass execution is not required.

+## setUp and tearDown

+Cest files has analogs for PHPUnit's setUp and tearDown methods.
+You can use _before and _after methods of Cest class to prepare and clean environment.

+{% highlight php %}

+<?php
+<?php
+class ControllerCest {
+	$class = 'Controller';

+	public function _before() {
+		$this->db = Stub::makeEmpty('DbConnector');
+	}

+	public function show(CodeGuy $I)
+	{
+		$controller = Stub::makeEmptyExcept('Controller', 'save');
+		$I->setProperty($controller, 'db', $this->db);
+		// ...
+	}

+	public function _after() {
+	}
+}
+?>

+{% endhighlight %}

 ## Working with Database

+We used Db module widely in examples.
+As we tested methods of model, it was natural to test result inside the database.
+Connect the Db module to your unit suite to perform 'seeInDatabase' calls.
+But before each test the database should be cleaned.
+Deleting all tables and loading dump may take quite a lot of time.
+For unit tests that are supposed to be run fast that's a catastrophee.

+We could perform all our database interactions inside the transaction, but MySQL doesn't support nested transaction.
+We recommend you to using SQLite Memory instead MySQL database for running your unit tests.

+ORMs like Doctrine or Doctrine2 can emulate nested transaction.
+Thus, If you use such ORMs, you'd better connect their modules to your suite.
+In order to not conflict with Db module they have slightly different actions for looking into database.

+{% highlight php %}

+<?php
+// For Doctrine2
+$I->seeInRepository('Entity',array('property' => 'value'));
+// For Doctrine1
+$I->seeInTable('Table',array('property' => 'value'));
+?>

+{% endhighlight %}

+## Conclusion

+Codeception has it's powers and it's limits.
+We belive Codeception limits keeps your tests clean and narrative.
+Codeception hardens writing a bad code for tests.
+Codeception has it's simple but powerful tools to create stubs and mocks.
+Different modules can be attached to unit tests, which, for example, will simplify database interactions.